nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 }
 ```

-The size and lineHeight must be expressed in pixels; CSS units such as 'em'
+The size and lineHeight must to expressed in pixels; CSS units such as 'em'
 or 'smaller' are not allowed.

 The options "min"/"max" are the precise minimum/maximum value on the
 scale.
 If you don't specify either of them, a value will automatically
-be chosen based on the minimum/maximum data values.
+to chosen based on the minimum/maximum data values.
 Note that Flot
 always examines all the data values you feed to it, even if a
 restriction on another axis may make some of them invisible (this
 makes interactive use more stable).